 Steam wand: The arm on an espresso machine used to heat and froth milk.
 Pressurised steam is released through the nozzle into the milk.
 Air is incorporated into the milk to produce textured microfoam.

 Super Automatic Espresso Machine: A pump driven espresso machine with integrated grinder, milk frother and automatic extraction.
-See you review of the best automatic machines here.
+See our review of the best automatic machines here.

 Tamper: Small cylindrical device used to distribute and compress ground coffee into the filter basket.